 Those traveling to Kenya with duty-free plastic shop bags will have to leave them at the airport, the National Environmental and Management Authority said.

-Kenya joins a growing movement of governments enacting laws against the disposable products.
+growing movement of governments enacting laws against the disposable products.
 About 40 other countries including China, France, Rwanda and Italy have banned, partly banned or taxed plastic bags.